 Relixir ($199/mo Basic, $499/mo Standard, custom Pro) auto-publishes blog content via WordPress and Webflow integrations with 30-60 day refresh cycles.
 As of June 2026, it tracks 6 AI search engines on all tiers, has 200+ customers, and is backed by Y Combinator (X25 batch).

 Relixir's auto-refresh cycle addresses one of the core requirements of generative engine optimization: content freshness.
 AI search engines heavily favor content published within the last 30 days, and Relixir's automatic updates keep pages within that retrieval window.
 The tradeoff is brand safety.
 On Basic and Standard tiers, content publishes without human review.
 One hallucination about your pricing or a feature you do not offer goes live under your brand name with no editorial gate.
-Blog-only execution, no Reddit, no YouTube, no post-publication verification.
+Blog-only execution, no Reddit, no YouTube, no continuous post-publication monitoring.

 Best for: Teams that prioritize content freshness automation and are comfortable with auto-publishing on lower tiers.